 Ferris fire in San Juan National Forest, near Dolores

-The , which started Saturday as three separate fires in southwestern Colorado’s San Juan National Forest, has consumed more than 20,000 acres with no containment, according to federal officials.
+The , which started Saturday as three separate fires in southwestern Colorado’s San Juan National Forest, has consumed nearly 20,000 acres with no containment, according to federal officials.

-As of Tuesday morning, the lightning-sparked wildfire was estimated to be burning on 20,561 acres, according to the U.S. Forest Service.
-That’s just over 32 square miles.
+As of Tuesday morning, the lightning-sparked wildfire was estimated to be burning on 19,613 acres, according to fire officials.
+That’s just over 30 square miles.
+Officials previously said the fire had grown to 20,561 acres, or 32 square miles, but updated the size estimate after receiving more accurate infrared mapping.

 The Ferris, Far Draw and Doe fires — now called the Ferris fire — started in the San Juan National Forest’s Glade area near Narraguinnep Canyon, north of Dolores, according to the Forest Service.